See Database Management Systems.

 The slow query log tool is used to read the slow query log when troubleshooting slowness in Open Dental.

 In the Open Dental application folder, double-click theSlowQueryLogTool folder, SlowQueryLogTool.exe.

 The slow query log tool is used by Open Dental support when Troubleshooting Slowness issues.
-Contact Open Dental support to determine if the log is needed for your office.
+Users should contact Open Dental support to determine if the log is needed for their office.

 - File Path: Enter the location of the slow query log.

 - Log Info: The beginning and end date of the log information.